4

 ...Help...

 The 501-504kHz band became available to UK amateurs in March 2007 by special research permit only.
-Operators are limited to an E.R.P. of -10dBW or 100milliWatts.
-With aerial efficiencies of the order of 2% a 5W transmitter is all you need.
+Operators are now limited to an E.R.P. of 10dBW or 10Watts.
+With aerial efficiencies of the order of 2% a 500W transmitter would be needed.

-Once you have recieved your permit you will need to equip the station.
-Any good transceiver should work on 500k.
+Any modern transceiver should receive on 500k.
 A narrow CW filter and bullet-proof front end are useful (we are right next to the MW broadcast band here!).

-A single power mosfet should be enough for a PA, consider a linear design so that you can use modes like Wolf and PSK.
-I have managed to modify my Icom IC735 to act as a drive source, details will be on here soon.
-Jim has designed a mosfet TX and so has Roger GW3UEP.
-Or you could have a look at SM0VPO's pages for some transistor PA designs which should work on 500k with a few more turns on the inductors!
+A power mosfet should make a good PA, consider a linear design so that you can use modes like Wolf and PSK.
+I have managed to modify my Icom IC735 to act as a drive source, though it isn't very stable.
+Jim has designed a mosfet TX and Roger GW3UEP has several versions of his simple QTX transmitter for 500 or 472kHz at up to 100W.

 When it comes to aerials, anything that works well on topband should do the trick but the aerial must be well insulated to maintain a high Q. Have a look at ON7YD's aerials page for lots of useful info.
 It's was written for 136kHz but the principles hold good for 500.